Mint Hot Chocolate Bombs

 Mint hot chocolate bombs are delicious hot cocoa bombs filled with chopped Andes mint candies and hot chocolate makes.
 Try it today.

 If you enjoy minty hot cocoa, you have got to try these easy mint hot cocoa bombs.
-If you haven’t already, make sure that you try my Raspberry Hot Cocoa Bomb recipe.
+If you haven’t already, make sure that you try my Raspberry Hot Cocoa Bomb recipe or this Italian Hot Chocolate.

 How to make mint hot chocolate bombs